Best Honey for Smoothies

 Quick Answer

-Acacia honey is the best all-around smoothie honey—its mild flavor and liquid consistency blend seamlessly without overpowering fruit.
-For green smoothies, clover honey adds clean sweetness that masks bitterness.
-For tropical smoothies, orange blossom honey adds a citrus lift that brightens mango and pineapple and gives coconut a perfumed floral note plain sugar cannot match.
+Acacia honey ($12-20) is the best all-around smoothie honey — its mild flavor, liquid consistency, and low glycemic index (GI ~32) blend seamlessly without overpowering fruit.
+For green smoothies, clover honey ($8-15) adds clean sweetness that masks bitterness at the lowest cost.
+For tropical and summer fruit smoothies, orange blossom honey ($12-20) adds a citrus lift that brightens mango, pineapple, and watermelon.

 What to Look For

 Choose liquid honeys that blend easily without clumping.
 Mild-flavored varieties work best since smoothies already have complex flavors from fruits, vegetables, and proteins.
 Light-colored honeys dissolve more evenly in cold liquids.
 Raw honey adds beneficial enzymes and pollen, though some will be destroyed by high-speed blending.
-One tablespoon per smoothie is usually enough—start small and taste before adding more.
+One tablespoon per smoothie is usually enough — start small and taste before adding more.
+In summer, keep honey at room temperature (not refrigerated) so it stays liquid and pours easily into frozen-fruit blends.

 Top Recommendations